noidexe/Enjin-Coin-Documentation/docs/unity.md

 Login using your Enjin account that you used during Sign Up.

 Once logged in you will need to create an app if you haven't already via the dev portal.
-See [Home Screen](#home-screen) for how to do that.
+See [Home Screen](#home-screen) below, for how to do that.

 Finally, you will need to link your wallet.
-See the [Wallet](#wallet-screen) section for how to link your developer wallet.
+See the [Wallet](#wallet-screen) section for how to link your wallet to your developer account.

 ## Home Screen Logged Out
 ![Login Screen](../docs/images/unity_login_page_2.png)